covis360/ytapidocs/source/includes/main.md

 ```

 <aside class="notice">
-This step will not cancel the booking; it will only display cancellation charge
+This step will not cancel the booking; it will only display cancellation charge as of the requested date and time
 </aside>

 **Request Parameters**